Refinancing Your Home in Ontario: When It Makes Sense and How to Do It

 When Refinancing Makes Financial Sense

-1. Accessing Home Equity
+Open the mortgage refinance calculator1.
+Accessing Home Equity

 Ontario homeowners have seen significant property appreciation over the past decade.
 If your home has gained substantial value and you have been paying down your mortgage, you likely have meaningful equity available.
-Refinancing up to 80% of your home's current appraised value allows you to access that equity as cash — for a renovation, investment property down payment, business capital, or other major financial goals.
+Refinancing up to 80% of your home's current appraised value allows you to access that equity as cash, for a renovation, investment property down payment, business capital, or other major financial goals.

 Example: A home purchased for $600,000 in 2018 with a $480,000 mortgage may be worth $950,000 today with a remaining balance of $380,000.
-Refinancing to 80% of $950,000 ($760,000) would release $380,000 in available funds — significant capital that carries a mortgage rate, not a credit card or personal loan rate.
+Refinancing to 80% of $950,000 ($760,000) would release $380,000 in available funds, significant capital that carries a mortgage rate, not a credit card or personal loan rate.

 2. Debt Consolidation

 This is one of the most financially impactful reasons to refinance in Ontario.
-High-interest unsecured debt — credit cards at 19.99%, car loans at 7%–10%, personal lines of credit — can be consolidated into your mortgage at your mortgage rate.
+High-interest unsecured debt, credit cards at 19.99%, car loans at 7%–10%, personal lines of credit, can be consolidated into your mortgage at your mortgage rate.
 For a homeowner with $60,000 in high-interest debt, rolling it into a mortgage at 4.5% versus carrying it at 18% saves thousands of dollars per year in interest.

 The key caveat: you are converting short-term unsecured debt into long-term secured debt.
 If you consolidate $60,000 into a 25-year mortgage and never pay it down faster, you pay far more total interest than you would have carrying the credit cards for a few more years.
 Debt consolidation via refinancing works best when paired with a disciplined plan to eliminate the consolidated balance within 3–5 years using prepayment privileges.